scottlurowist/Tic-Tac-Toe/README.md

 ***

-### Nice-to-haves
+### Nice-to-haves / Technical Debt
-- Improve the styling including support for responsive design.
+* Improve the styling including support for responsive design.
-- Translate the text of the game into other languages since my main
-- interests outside of tech is linguistics and language.
+* Translate the text of the game into other languages since my main interests outside of tech is linguistics and language.
-- Write automated unit tests using a framework such as Jest.
+* Write automated unit tests using a framework such as Jest.
-- Write automated UI tests using Selenium.
+* Write automated UI tests using Selenium.
-- Improve the psuedo-state machine.
+* Improve the psuedo-state machine.
-- Improve the game engine to eliminate CommonJS circular dependencies.
+* Improve the game engine to eliminate CommonJS circular dependencies.
-- Validate user input; this was not a requirement.
+* Validate user input; this was not a requirement.
-- Use ES classes.
+* Use ES classes.
-- Eliminate magic numbers and strings.
+* Eliminate magic numbers and strings.
-- Improve comments.
+* Improve comments.
-- Check for connection before invoking web services.
+* Check for connection before invoking web services.
 The app hangs if I disconnect my WiFi.
-- Make the status / notification area its own class or module.
+* Make the status / notification area its own class or module.
 Then it could worry about writing info versus error messages, change font colors, etc.

 ***